ritua2/BOINCatTACC/README.md

 		1. Assign VolCon credentials: provide VolCon password
 		2. Start VolCon network: In order for VolCon to be more effective, a large set of working nodes is required.
 Here will show how to manually run a simple mirror container.
 		3. Assign Runner credentials: Multiple types of VolCon runners can be used at the same type (GPUs or not, different providers, etc).
 All runners within the same provided organization type are assumed to be similar and so they can be requested in such a way if the user wishes to.
-		4. Implement VolCon runners by organization:
+		4. Implement VolCon runners by organization: The example here must be run within a VM, can be run on multiple machines without any changes.

 	* Note: VolCon is an update over the previously known ADTD-P system and, although both share many features, VolCon is not backwards compatible